-State and regional transportation plans that affect the Town of Fox Lake are the responsibility of the Wisconsin Department of Transportation (DOT).
-There are three state highways in the Town of Fox Lake; STH 33, STH 68, and STH 73.
-The DOT has capital improvement plans for each county in the state, Highway Improvement Program.
-The 2013-2018 Highway Improvement Program does not show any proposed improvements for the three state highways in the Town of Fox Lake.
+State and regional transportation plans that affect the Town of Fox Lake are the responsibility of the Wisconsin Department of Transportation.
+The DOT has capital improvement plans for each county in the state.
+There are three state highways in the Town of Fox Lake, STH 33, STH 68, and STH 73.
+The 2002-2007 Highway Improvement Program lists two sections of State Highways in the Town of Fox Lake to receive improvements, they are as followed: re-asphalting STH 33 from STH 73 to the City of Fox Lake and the reconditioning of STH 73 from the Village of Randolph's north village limits to STH 33.